 December 27th, I got a text.
 It was the first time being a burt photographer and it was time.
 I jumped up, put on some makeup and got ready to head out the door.
 I had wondered how this was going to work, with two kids of my own, constantly hungry from being pregnant myself, and a sick husband, but the timing for me was impeccable.
 It was only 7:30 pm, but the kids and hubs were in bed, and I had just eaten dinner.
 Score!

-It’s silly to think that there I was putting makeup on, contemplating how convenient the timing was, when I knew I was going to go document a day in history.
+It’s silly to think that there, contemplating how convenient the timing was, when I knew I was going to go document a day in history.
 It certainly wasn’t me doing the laboring, or making a grand entrance!
 I was pumped full of adrenaline at the thought of being able to be a small part of this.
 It was the night Miss Kora was entering the world, and I’m certain it’ll never be the same.